realglobe-Inc/sugos/README.md

 Getting Started
 ---------

-3 steps to be get started
+3 steps to be getting started

 1. [Setup SUGO-Hub](#setup-sugo-hub)
 2. [Declare modules on SUGO-Actor](#declare-on-sugo-actor)